AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

 1. **Build Your Solution**:
    - Choose a challenge and design your solution using the Power Platform.
-   - Include all necessary files (screenshots, exported solution, and supporting documentation).
+   - Include all necessary files (exported solution, and supporting documentation).

 2. **Package Your Solution**:
    - Zip your project files into a single `.zip` file.